reprinted with permission from K.N. Rao & interviewer Maalok

 KNR: My advice to aspiring astrologers is to do their astrology quietly.
 They should not seek publicity or promote themselves, and let their good predictions earn them a good name.
 It is how so many, including me, started.
 It is only in 1983, after more than forty years of practicing astrology, that I was dragged into the limelight, much against my wishes.
-And if an astrologer can practice as a service without charging any money - it is the best.
+And if an astrologer can practice as a service without charging any money – it is the best.
 Or leave it to the client to donate what they wish.
 Never demand or put a price on your service.
-I know I am old-fashioned in this matter - but for a good reason.(Note - I asked K.N.
+I know I am old-fashioned in this matter – but for a good reason.(Note – I asked K.N.
 Rao about charging money in the West for astrology services.
-He said, "It is all right in USA.
-Do as you have been doing." - Vaughn Paul Manley 7/5/05).
+He said, “It is all right in USA.
+Just charge fairly, not the high prices, and always do some readings for free as a service to those in need.” – Vaughn Paul Manley

 1 Mr. Rao’s family is originally from South India but lived, for the most part, in Northern India

 2 At that time this would have been, almost certainly, looked down upon in a traditional Brahmin household in south India

 3 A Renaissance religious movement that, among other things, did not believe in the caste system.
 Many believe that this movement was one of the foundation stones of modern thinking in India

 4 A Pashtun or Pathan, he was a participant in the freedom struggle against the British.
 He was a close associate of Mahatma Gandhi and came to be known as the “Frontier Gandhi”